 Whizz-Kidz sets disabled young people free to reach their true potential and live their lives to the full.
 The money you raise could go towards the cost of providing a disabled child’s powered chair – the ultimate gift to transforming their life, and future, overnight.

-ADD International is a disability rights organisation.
-We partner with disability activists in Africa and Asia to build powerful movements for change.
-We empower disability activists to be as effective as possible by helping them access the tools, training and resources they need to achieve their full potential and lead strong and sustainable organisations that can have an ever-increasing impact.
-We then help these activists connect with each other to build wider movements and promote the rights of disabled people.
+ADD International is a disability rights organisation that strives for independence, equality and opportunity for all disabled people.
+Their mission is to achieve positive and lasting change in the lives of disabled people, especially those who are stigmatised and marginalised living in poverty in Africa and Asia.
+ADD partner with disability activists in Africa and Asia to build powerful movements for change.
+They provide disability activists with access to the tools, training and resources they need to achieve their full potential and lead strong and sustainable organisations.
+They then help these activists connect with each other to build wider movements and promote the rights of disabled people.

 Our aim is to provide advice, support, relief and/or treatment for anyone suffering serious injury or disability which has arisen from any cause, but in particular from participation in or training for any sport, sporting activity or other form of physical education or recreation.